NASA Found a “Spider Web” on Mars, and it Might Be Hiding Clues to Alien Life

 Meanwhile, rovers like Curiosity and Perseverance are exploring the ground up close, snapping pics like space paparazzi and analyzing soil samples to piece together Mars’ environmental history.
 Fun!

-It’s like the planet keeps dropping breadcrumbs, and we’re very slowly following the trail.
+It’s like the planet keeps dropping little breadcrumbs, and we’re very slowly following the trail.

 Wanna See Mars for Yourself?

 If you’re like me, news like this makes you want to run outside and stare at the sky.
-Mars is often visible to the naked eye depending on the season, but if you really want a good look, I recommend investing in a telescope.
+Mars is normally visible to the naked eye depending on the season, but if you really want a good look, I recommend investing in a telescope or finding yourself a dark park to visit.

 A solid beginner telescope like the Celestron AstroMaster 70AZ is a great entry point (mine is the older model, but it still works, so not upgrading yet!)
 It’s easy to set up and strong enough to spot Mars, Saturn’s rings, and Jupiter’s moons…without breaking the bank or needing an astrophysics degree.